Blog Hero Image

 These are very simple scenarios but clearly demonstrate some of the pros and cons of each option.
 Yet there are some even more important considerations.
 If the capital is just looking for a higher rate from, say, a chequing account, just lock in with GICs or go variable with a HISA.
 However, if the capital is part of an overall portfolio, it’s a bit more complicated.

 Optionality – What if equities fall 20 or 30%?
 The ability to rebalance during more volatile periods in the market is a very important process that adds value over time.
 If too much capital is locked in, this reduces the ability to rebalance.
-Bonds and HISAs offer optionality.
+Bonds and HISAs offer investors optionality.

 Final Thoughts

 There is no right or wrong answer to the original question; in fact, much depends on the purpose of the capital and what happens next in the market.
-And while that may complicate the process, at least today, there are many choices and options to find yield.
-A few years ago the demand for cash, GICs and even bonds was far less than today.
+And while that may complicate the process, at least today, there are many choices and options for investors to find yield.
+A few years ago the demand for cash, GICs, and even bonds was far less than today.
 It's nice to have choices.

 — Craig Basinger is the Chief Market Strategist at Purpose Investments